-My television directing experience followed on from an expansive career which includes a long list of Assistant Directing credits for international films and award winning Australian drama.
+My television directing experience followed on from an expansive career which includes a long list of Assistant Directing credits for international films and award-winning Australian drama.
 An AFI nomination for Best Episode for a TV series highlighted my first major directing contract with Home and Away.
-An additional six-month stint on Shortland Street (NZ) built a total drama slate to over 60 hours of episodic television.
+Following on from that, a six-month stint on Shortland Street (NZ) built my total drama slate to over 60 hours of episodic television.
 Directing the final block of The Tribe (NZ) was my introduction to one-hour television.

 My passion for directing and story-telling is fuelled by an artistic desire to explore humanity and the opportunity to collaborate with actors to find the truth in performance is something I embrace as an essential component of this quest.
 As a result, my creative practice extends beyond the camera and into theatre and running acting classes.